Last updated 3 months ago

 This article is also available in following languages:

 The Original Prusa i3 printers use the E3D V6 Hotend.
-They are compatible with E3D V6 1.75 mm nozzles.
-The stock nozzle that accompanies the printer is an E3D 0.4 mm brass nozzle, but other types and diameters can be used as well.
+Any nozzle that is compatible with the E3D V6 Hotend can be installed on it.
+The stock nozzle that accompanies the printer is an E3D V6 0.4 mm brass nozzle, but other types and diameters can be used as well.
 The following procedure applies to all nozzles, except the Olsson Ruby.

 - 2.5 mm Allen key (Included with assembled printers and kits)